rtavenar/dgswp/README.md

 pip install -r requirements.txt
 ```

+Additional requirements are necessary for the CFM experiment: see `torchcfm`'s GitHub repository for that.

 ## Figure Generation

 To reproduce the figures from the paper, run the corresponding Python scripts.
 Each script generates one figure: